EN FR DE

 Pilot Project: Chemistry for Primary Schools

-Heureka, the Finnish Science Centre is developing in co-operation with the University of Helsinki, the Vantaa City School Administration, Federation of Chemical Industry of Finland, and 15 pilot schools new methods for teaching and learning chemistry and science by using the science centre laboratories and exhibitions as an open learning environment combining informal learning and formal school education.
+Heureka, the Finnish Science Centre developed in co-operation with the University of Helsinki, the Vantaa City School Administration, Federation of Chemical Industry of Finland, and 15 pilot schools new methods for teaching and learning chemistry and science by using the science centre laboratories and exhibitions as an open learning environment combining informal learning and formal school education.

-During the PENCIL-project, Heureka will develop in its Children’s Laboratory five educational chemistry programmes: Bubbling Chemistry, Detective Laboratory, Colourful Chemistry, Water Analysis and Rock Examination.
+During the PENCIL-project, Heureka will develop in its Children’s Laboratory five educational chemistry programmes:

 Target age group